 This Computer Science/Information Technology certificate program provides a basic core of hardware and software courses with 6 additional CSIT electives to enable students with a specific retraining need to meet that goal within a limited time period.
 A certificate will be awarded to students completing the courses with a cumulative average of 2.0 or higher.

+- 4 cr.
+CSIT 165: Programming I

+- 4 cr.
+CSIT 166: Programming II

 - 3 cr.
-CSIT 160: Introduction to Visual Basic or CSIT 171: Computer Programming I (C++) - 3 cr.
-CSIT 140: Intro. to Computer Organization CSIT 161: Advanced Visual Basic or - 3 cr.
-CSIT 172: Computer Programming II (C++) - 3 cr.
-CSIT 213: Database Management - 6 cr.
-CSIT 115: Computer Science Electives or higher 18 cr.
+CSIT 213: Database Management

+- 6 cr.
+CSIT 115 or higher: Computer Science Electives